ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

 <img src="/assets/img/images_cv/FPN-1.png" alt="FPN-1" style="zoom:50%;" />

 - Use a pyramid of the same image at different scales to detect objects ○ Very demanding Time and Memory
-- Conventional CNN which only use the last feature map (thick blue rectangular, which has **strong semantics**)
+- Conventional CNN only uses the last feature map (thick blue rectangular, which has **strong semantics**)
-- Reuse the pyramidal feature hierarchy, but bottom layers have **weak semantics** (here semantics can be the location of an object)
+- Reuse the pyramidal feature hierarchy, but the bottom layers have **weak semantics** (here semantics can be the location of an object)
 - Proposed FPN, a top-down hierarchy with *lateral* connections (not from a biological perspective) to compose middle layers with strong semantics

 #### FPN Architecture